knqti/samples/_posts/2024-10-10-what-is-import.md

 To move goods from one country into another, an importer must go through the import procedure of sourcing, transportation, and customs clearance.

 Importing is the first part of an international supply-chain business.
-To learn more about the supply-chain, [click here]().
+To learn more about the supply-chain, click here (PENDING).